If you will notice from the previous example, when we call parse, the immediate reaction

 This is a very reasonable place to be.
 Many libraries might get away with only

-on an as needed basis.
+implementing Display and then adding From on an as needed basis.
 A serious library

 though will have users with certain expections about how it should implement error handling.